KernFerm/BubblesTheDev-WebBrowser/README.md

 }
 ```

 Browser features such as history, bookmarks, site permission settings, homepage settings, Music Player settings, and local diagnostics are stored on the user's device to support browser functionality and are not automatically transmitted.
+The separate optional managed-update flow, when enabled for an `Automatic updates` install, sends only limited update-management fields and can fetch the latest published release metadata plus the installer package.

 ---